Zjjc123/vial-takehome/README.md

 ### Mantine

 I used Mantine for the UI components.
-It was recommended in the specs and I found it to be a great library with a lot of useful components including the light/dark mode switch.
+It was recommended in the specs and I found it to be a great library with a lot of useful components like Menu and Inputs.
+It also has the theme feature which I used for the light/dark mode.

 ### Storybook